louiserplh/icg_2021/icg_raytracer_2/Exercice2-Group17/readme.txt

 Task 2.3.1: Derive iterative formula

-We used Overleaf to write the theory part.
+We used Overleaf to write the theory part. (see TheoryExercice.pdf)

 Task 2.3.2: Implement reflections